Abstract-Productions/AutoForm/README.md

 ## Usage

 Copy AutoForm.php into your project directory and require it.
-Instantiate the AutoForm object, then after setting up your form fields, use the "execute" function, which will return TRUE only when all fields are filled out and validation is passed.
+Instantiate the AutoForm object, then after setting up your form fields, call the object as a function, which will return TRUE only when all fields are filled out and validation is passed.

 The HTML around the form can be set via "header" and "footer" variables in the object, which can be